Madhusudhana7259/Deep/README.md

 ### Results
 The performance of each model is evaluated using metrics such as accuracy, precision, recall, and F1-score.
 The results are visualized using plots for better interpretability.

-### MLflow Integration
+### ML Life Cycle
-This project leverages MLflow to track experiments, log metrics, and store model artifacts.
-MLflow provides a comprehensive platform to manage the end-to-end machine learning lifecycle, ensuring reproducibility and easy comparison of different models and parameters.
+The end-to-end machine learning lifecycle, ensuring reproducibility and easy comparison of different models and parameters.

 ### Modular Coding
 The project follows a modular coding approach, breaking down the code into reusable and well-defined modules.
 This structure enhances code readability, maintainability, and allows for easy testing and debugging.
 Each module is responsible for a specific task, such as data preprocessing, model training, or evaluation.